PraTham-Patill/clinikktvbackend-poc/DESIGN.md

 # Clinikk TV Backend Service POC - Design Document

-Hey Ravi and Sagar!
-I’m Pratil, and this is the design doc for my Clinikk TV Backend Service POC.
+This is the design doc for my Clinikk TV Backend Service POC.
 I wanted to share how I approached building this backend, the challenges I faced (like that pesky MongoDB connection error!), and what I learned along the way.
 My goal was to create a simple, functional RESTful API while keeping it modular and ready to scale.
 I’ve broken this down into High-Level Design (HLD), Low-Level Design (LLD), and some reflections on trade-offs and future improvements.
 Hope you find it insightful!

 ## High-Level Design (HLD)